Volunteering in an emergency

 Register early

-The best thing to do is get involved with a local volunteer-based organisation well before a disaster strikes.
+If you are interested in emergency volunteering, the best thing to do is get involved with a local volunteer-based organisation well before a disaster strikes.
 That way you will already have all the necessary background checks and a membership with the volunteering group.
 Local councils often rely on established volunteer-based organisations that can support and coordinate their own volunteers for relief and recovery efforts.

 Become an emergency services volunteer